lilab-bcb/cumulus/docs/cumulus.rst

 	  - 10.0
 	  - 99.99
 	* - select_only_singlets
-	  - If we have demultiplexed data, turning on this option will make scCloud only include barcodes that are predicted as singlets
+	  - If we have demultiplexed data, turning on this option will make cumulus only include barcodes that are predicted as singlets
 	  - true
 	  - false
 	* - output_filtration_results